Finding the right path: statistical mechanics of connected solutions in constraint satisfaction problems: The no-memory cluster(s)

-To address this question, we propose to check the stability of the local entropy $s_{\rm loc}(k)$ ($k\in [\![1,k_f]\!]$).
-We recall that the local entropy counts the number of available configurations when performing the move ${\bf x}^{{\bf P}^*_k}\rightarrow {\bf x}^{{\bf P}_k}$ (having ${\bf x}^{{\bf P}^*_k}$ fixed) in the connected manifold.
-The stability of this quantity will consist in checking if the move from layer $k-1$ to $k$ is indeed dominated by configurations with a no-memory correlation profile, or if we should be entropically attracted by minima with another correlation structure.
-In other words, we want to check if (when sitting on ${\bf x}^{{\bf P}^*_k}$) the next minima ${\bf x}^{{\bf P}_k}$ follow with high probability a no-memory correlation profile or not.
-If a path of no-memory configurations $\{{\bf x}^{{\bf P}_k}\}_{k\in[\![0,k_f]\!]}$ contains such local instabilities, then it means we cannot move locally on it: we will be at some point entropically attracted by other minima.
+If we perturb this quantity, we can check whether the move from layer $k-1$ to $k$ is indeed dominated by configurations with a no-memory correlation profile, or if we should be entropically attracted by minima with another correlation structure.
+In other words, we can check if (when sitting on ${\bf x}^{{\bf P}^*_k}$) the next minima ${\bf x}^{{\bf P}_k}$ follow with high probability a no-memory correlation profile or not.
+If we observe such local instabilities, the chain formed by our algorithm trajectory will also deviate from a no-memory correlation profile: the algorithm will be at some point entropically attracted by other minima.
 We can consider in this case that our $Ansatz$ is simply non-physical.
 To test this, we will compute the sign of ($\forall\, k'\in[\![0,k-1]\!]$)

 with ${\bf P}_{k}$ containing ${\bf P}'_{k'}$, i.e. ${\bf x}^{{\bf P}'_{k'}}$ is an ancestor of ${\bf x}^{{\bf P}_{k}}$.
 If this quantity remains negative for all values of $k$ and $k'$ (with fixed $\alpha$ and $\kappa$), then our paths geometry is stable: we are not entropically attracted by regions where minima start correlating.
 Conversely, if it becomes positive for a given value of $k$ and $k'$, no-memory paths become locally destabilized.
 To remain concise, we will write this quantity as $\delta s_{\rm loc}(k,k')$ in the following: